Subhajit267/NursingHome-Analysis/README.md

 ---

 ## 📬 Contact
-For questions or contributions, please reach out to the **LittleSteps Data Analytics Team**.
+For questions or contributions, please reach out to:
+-Subhajit Halder
+-mail:subhajithalder267@outlook.com